YOUR

 Is this course right for you?

-When choosing a career as an electrician it opens a range of career and specialty paths from being self-employed or working as part of a larger business.
-In the electrical industry many electricians choose a specialty that they focus on whether it is building and construction, green energy/solar, automation, manufacturing, mining, energy or water supply industries.
+When choosing a career as an electrician it opens a range of career paths from being self-employed or working as part of a larger business.
+In the electrical industry, many electricians choose a specialty that they focus on whether it is building and construction, green energy/solar, automation, manufacturing, mining, energy or water supply industries.

 What will you study?

-You will also learn about panel wiring and motor control for both domestic an industrial installations.
+You will also learn about panel wiring and motor control for both domestic and industrial installations.
 All associated electrical theory will be comprehensively covered.

 Apprentices who successfully complete the 7 phases of the electrical apprenticeship and serve a minimum of 208 weeks, graduate with a QQI L6 Craft Certificate which is the recognised trade qualification in Ireland and internationally.